corbtastik/yummo/_posts/weeklies/2022-11-18-weekly-report.md

 * Describe the issues currently in your way.
 * Identify risks associated with the work this week.
 * List the mitigation plan for any issues and risks.

+#### Kudos

+* Always important to recognize folks that had a positive impact on your week.